Black holes, fast scrambling and the breakdown of the equivalence principle: III. Local state encountered by an infalling particle

+where we have ignored the upper bound of the fidelity because it will not play any role in the following analysis.
 Since we would like to study the fidelity between $\text{tr}_{\bar n}(\rho_U)$ and ${\mathbb{1}_n}/{n}$ after scrambling, we need to insert these two matrices into Eq.~(\ref{Fineq3}).
 Under the assumption of fast scrambling, the mean fidelity is averaged over all unitary operators of the state of the black hole.
-We obtain the following two relations
+We obtain the following relation